A COMPREHENSIVE GUIDE TO ROOT CAUSE ANALYSIS (RCA)

 AME recommended the following practices to assist in the prevention of future boom failures:

 - Include regular visual inspections within the existing maintenance procedures.

 - Initially have all existing units magnetic particle inspection tested.

-- As all previous failures have initiated from inside the tubes, introduce annual ultrasonic testing via the use of angle probes, to assist early detection.
+- As all previous failures have initiated from inside the tubes, introduce annual ultrasonic testing, one of the leading NDT inspection methods, via the use of angle probes, to assist early detection.

 - A thorough cost analysis on the merits of repair verses replacement of failed booms.

 If you are looking to improve systems and processes, you can depend on AME’s team of experienced engineers who are very well-versed in root cause analysis.

 Aside from providing you with a detailed engineering report comprising key information, such as findings and recommendations for the prevention of recurring failures, problems or events, we’ll also give you expert guidance in evaluating and improving your current maintenance system.